xfiveco/generator-xh/README.md

 ```
 npm install -g bower
 ```

+Also make sure that [git](http://git-scm.com/) is installed as some bower packages require it to be fetched and installed.

 ### 5) Yeoman
 XH Generator is a [Yeoman](http://yeoman.io/) generator, so obviously it depends on it.
 You can easily install Yeoman with the following command: